 Fire safety is something everyone should be concerned with, from homeowners to property owners and managers.
 If a fire breaks out, it poses a great danger not only to the property, but to the people as well.
 This is why there are local, state and federal fire safety requirements.
-You need to fulfill them to pass fire alarm testing certification San Diego.
+You need to fulfill them to pass fire sprinkler testing certification in Orange County.
 So, you might be asking yourself “When is a sprinkler system required in a commercial building?”
 Don’t worry, we have all the answers to fire sprinkler-related questions.

 What is the purpose of a fire sprinkler system?

 Fire sprinkler systems are an excellent addition to fire safety in any type of building.
-Unlike a fire alarm system which serves to alert us, they present an active measure of protection against fire.
+Unlike a fire alarm system which serves to alert us and which can be monitored, they present an active measure of protection against fire, which makes them equally important.
 Their overall concept includes detecting heat from a fire source, which triggers the individual sprinkler heads.
 They then spray water to try and extinguish the fire or at least slow it down until the firefighters arrive.

 When is a fire sprinkler system required in a commercial building – NFPA 13